-Visiting markets is one of my favorite things to do when I travel.
+Dong Xuan Night Market was high on my list since visiting markets is one of my favorite things to do when I travel.
 Of course I also like to browse grocery stores looking for new and interesting keto friendly foods, but nothing has the same ambiance as a local market.
 Hanoi didn’t disappoint!
-The weekend night market opens at 19:00 (7:00 PM) on Fridays, Saturdays, and Sundays and is frequented by both locals and tourists alike.
+The Dong Xuan Night Market opens at 19:00 (7:00 PM) on Fridays, Saturdays, and Sundays and is frequented by both locals and tourists alike.

 To the left of the stage are many outdoor restaurants, but I don’t recommend eating here if you want the “traditional” experience.
 You will get a better deal at the stands peppered across the market buying food on sticks.
 I just do not like meat enough to eat it straight off a stick, I like to hide it in between vegetables.